32 Things to do with the Kids during the Holidays!

 Take a history tour of your local museum and find out some fun and interesting facts about your local area.

-Visit play centres
+Visit play centers

 Like lollipops, trampoline world or inflatable world if you are lucky enough to be close to these.